-Over four hundred miles of stunning scenic beauty start in Tupelo.
-An eclectic local art and theater scene, fantastic golf, historical landmarks from both the Civil War and the fight for Civil Rights, and a revolutionary whole animal food concept all start here too.
+The Natchez Trace's 444 miles of stunning scenic beauty begins in Tupelo.
+An eclectic local art and theater scene, fantastic golf, historical landmarks from both the Civil War and the civil rights movement, and a revolutionary whole animal food concept all started here, too.
 So did Elvis, for that matter.

 Not bad Tupelo.
 Not bad at all.

 The Natchez Trace Headquarters and Visitors Center may be located in Tupelo – but this ancient pathway will take you through three states and as many centuries surrounded by eye-watering beauty the whole way.
-The Natchez Trace Parkway approximately follows the old trace worn by Native Americans and later settlers to open up the “old Southwest.”
-With 65 miles of foot trails, bridal paths, fishing and endless biking on the parkway, Natchez Trace is one of the most popular National Parks in the country.
+The Natchez Trace Parkway follows the old trace worn by Native Americans, and later settlers, to open up the “old Southwest.”
+With 65 miles of foot trails, bridal paths, fishing and endless biking, Natchez Trace is one of the most popular National Parks in the country.

-Back in town, there is award winning and prolific art and theater scene.
+Back in town, there is an award-winning art and theater scene.
 The Lyric Theatre is the home to the Tupelo Community Theatre, located on Broadway Street.
-The TCT also has a popular 80 seat cabaret style venue, appropriately named Off-Broadway.
+The TCT also has a popular 80-seat cabaret venue, appropriately named Off-Broadway.

 The Gum Tree Museum of Art exhibits an impressive revolving roster of regional artists, year-round events, as well as the annual Gum Tree Arts Festival.
 Among other places, local artists can also be found at the little bohemian lunch and coffee shop, Café 212.

-By now you’ve likely worked up an appetite – which is not a problem at all.
+By now you’ve likely worked up an appetite – which is a problem Tupelo can most certainly fix.
 At Forklift, Chef David Leathers takes a modern polish to the rustic farm to table concept with sleek design and a view of the curing room from which Forklift’s charcuterie comes.

 Because we’ve all got to start somewhere, it might as well be Tupelo.